erikjanwestendorp/UmbracoDocs/12/umbraco-cms/reference/notifications/README.md

     }
 }
 ```

-You can then register all these notifications by calling `AddDontShoutNotifications` in `ConfigureServices` or your composer, just like you would `AddNotificationHandler`:
+You can then register all these notifications by calling `AddDontShoutNotifications` in ConfigureServices or your composer, similarly to how you would `AddNotificationHandler`:

 ```csharp
 public void ConfigureServices(IServiceCollection services)